docandrew/CuBit/README.md

     mount -t auto -o loop vhd.img vhd

 Now you have an empty filesystem in `vhd/` that you can add files to, mess around with permissions, etc. When you're done, unmount the image.
+Note that CuBit's Ext2 implementation currently supports only 4K block sizes.

     umount vhd